The Devil Within by Tanya Nellestein ~ Excerpt

 Silver medal winner at the International Readers’ Favorite Awards, 2015, 2016.

-Title: First Comes Love Author: Rachael Brownell Genre: Small-Town Romance
+First Comes Love by Rachael Brownell

 For lovers of second chances, small town romances, and happily ever afters…